google-site-verification: googlee90ef68c83eec857.html Malaysian Herbs (127)Asparagus-சதாவரி Skip to main content

 Diuretics help your body get rid of excess fluid.
 They’re often prescribed for people who have congestive heart failure to remove excess fluid from around the heart.
 Prescription diuretics may cause serious side effects.

-According to a 2010 study on rats, shatavari is used as a diuretic in Siddha and ayurveda.
-The study found that 3,200 milligrams of shatavari had diuretic activity without causing acute side effects.
+According to a 2010 study on rats, Shatavari is used as a diuretic in Siddha and ayurveda.
+The study found that 3,200 milligrams of Shatavari had diuretic activity without causing acute side effects.
 More study is needed on humans before shatavari can be safely recommended as a diuretic.

 It may help treat ulcers